dabueg10/graphpy1/README.md

 # graphpy1
-a repo for working on graphing equations with python and numpy
+a repo for graphing equations with python and numpy